NearVision CK® (Conductive Keratoplasty)

 How Does CK Work?

 Presbyopia is the stiffening of the lens that occurs as we reach middle age, effecting the eye’s ability to focus on close objects.
-A technique called Conductive Keratoplasty or “CK” treats this condition with radio frequency.
+Conductive keratoplasty or “CK” treats this condition with radio frequency.
 This noninvasive procedure tightens collagen along the edges of the cornea to increase depth of focus — typically in just one eye.
 This painless, outpatient process takes just 3-5 minutes in the doctor’s office and results in the ability to read without glasses.

 NearVision CK® is for Those Who: